YongzeYang/troll-your-compiler/readme.md

-# Warn-Compiler - Turn the Tables on GCC! 🔥
+# Troll-Your-Compiler - Turn the Tables on GCC! 🔥

 A hilarious GCC wrapper that lets your program warn the compiler instead of being warned by it!